TizenTeam/tau/tau/docs/guide/source/migration/switching-apps-to-tau.md

 Which is very important for applications written for smaller devices.
 Handy methods are located in utils, events, theme objects.

-### Why?

-It's recommended to switch intro pure TAU framework because:

-1. TAU Is optimize for WebKit engine.
-2. Contains only the code written for WebKit.
-There is no code dependent on IE and Geco.
-3. Thanks to the pre-build phase the applications start faster.
-4. Has a powerful APIs to handle DOM and Events.

 ### Handling syntax differences

 The jQuery constructors of widgets